UtahRails.net Copyright 2000-2008 Don Strack. All Rights Reserved.

 At the dawn of the post World War II era, Union Pacific was at a crossroads in its motive power design.
 Its highly successful 4-8-4 Northerns, 4-6-6-4 Challengers, and 4-8-8-4 Big Boys were the peak in the road's steam locomotive design.
 But all of the road's competitors were finding and documenting lower operating and maintenance costs by using diesel-electric locomotives in road service.
 Union Pacific's top management was growing uncomfortable with the image the road was getting for sticking with its steam locomotive designs.
 The use of diesel locomotives was being seen by the investment community as being modern, and the road's management in Omaha was feeling some pressure from the Board of Directors in New York to join the ranks of modern railroads.

 UP began looking for ways to modernize and reduce the costs of its motive power.
-With all of its competitors seeming to all be rushing head-long into full dieselization, the road began looking for a route that would most benefit from the diesels' economy of both operation and maintenance.
-The route selected was the former Los Angeles & Salt Lake line between Salt Lake City, Utah, and Los Angeles, Calif.
+With all of its competitors seeming to be rushing head-long into full dieselization, the road began looking for a route that would most benefit from the diesels' economy of both operation and maintenance.
+The route selected was the former Los Angeles & Salt Lake line between Salt Lake City, Utah, and Los Angeles, California.

-The road had sufficient experience with the peak horsepower needed for its fast freight operations, with its most recent tests of a Big Boy showing that a general figure of 6,000 horsepower was needed to move a train of 3,600 trailing tons.
-Big Boys were tested between Salt Lake City and Lynndyl, and additional Big Boys were even considered for the desert run.
-What kept big, modern steam away from the LA&SL (or more properly, the South-Central District)?
-Water, or lack of it.
-And what little water there was, was full of alkaline and other dissolved minerals.
-Steam locomotives need a lot of water, preferably, clean, sweet water, and the LA&SL's water was anything but sweet and clean.
 Although this may sound pretty bad, for its current steam operations on the South-Central District, UP had the water situation under control, but at a high cost.
 The cost of locomotive fuel was also a deciding factor.
 Instead of cheap Wyoming coal, the route used fuel oil from the Los Angeles basin.
 An oil burning Big Boy on the South-Central District would need an massive tender, possibly longer than the locomotive itself.
-Had the district been the home of higher traffic levels, the cost of adding more and better water treatment plants and fueling stations would have been justified, as it was when UP almost totally rebuilt the Wyoming mainline and engine facilities to accommodate the Big Boys there.
-The cost of fuel, and the cost of water treatment are what brought the first road diesels to UP.
+Had the district been the home of higher traffic levels, the cost of adding more and better water treatment plants and fueling stations would have been justified, as it was when UP almost totally rebuilt the Wyoming mainline and engine facilities in 1941 to accommodate the Big Boys there.
+The cost of fuel, and the cost of water treatment are what brought the first road diesels to Union Pacific.

 As World War II was ending, the nation's railroads had little to choose from as a range of diesel-electric road freight locomotives.
 This lack of acceptable designs was soon discovered by UP.
 Many historians have remarked on the lack of innovative locomotive design during the war years, putting the blame on the War Production Board for its restrictions.
 In fact, the so-called WPB restrictions were largely voluntary based on each builder's ability to produce locomotives, and their ability to fill orders both from the railroads, and for the war effort.
 Six years after its initial introduction, General Motors' Electro-Motive Division (EMD) FT locomotive was still that company's principal offering.
-With the war coming to an end, EMD was frantically gearing up to meet the pent-up demand that would have to be filled after the end of the war.
+With the war coming to an end, EMD was frantically gearing up to meet the pent-up post-war demand that would have to be filled.
 UP was not alone in seeking the ideal 6,000 horsepower locomotive.
 The builders and the other railroads also saw this figure as the best solution to many operational needs.
 In February 1945, EMD first offered its E7 passenger locomotive in 6,000 horsepower A-B-B sets.
-The company's freight offering, first built in July 1945, was the F3 locomotive, in A-B-B-A sets that also added up to the needed 6,000 horsepower.
+The company's post-war freight offering, first built in July 1945, was the F3 locomotive, in A-B-B-A sets that also added up to the needed 6,000 horsepower.

 In addition to the Baldwin design, UP also found what it was looking for in the opposed piston diesel engine that Fairbanks-Morse had so successfully furnished to the U. S. Navy during the war.
 The combination of F-M's opposed piston submarine engine, and the heavy GE traction motors (that would later be used in the huge all-electric locomotives for Great Northern and Virginian) was just what UP wanted.